 PNH - Paroxysmal Nocturnal Hemoglobinuria

 The information on this page can help you understand the nature of PNH but it is not a substitute for the advice of your doctor.
-Disease and treatment facts and statistics change over time and we cannot guarantee that all information is up-to-date and currently accurate.
 Always seek medical advice from a qualified physician.

 Paroxysmal Nocturnal Hemoglobinuria (PNH) is a chronic disease in which the red cells in your blood break apart.
 PNH occurs when a particular change in a particular gene leaves your blood cells without protection from your own immune system.
 Your immune system attacks and breaks up your red blood cells, producing two harmful results: (1) your bloodstream has a shortage of functioning red cells, and (2) excess hemoglobin from the broken cells is released into your bloodstream.

 - is a rare disease, although the exact number of affected patients is not known.
 Estimates range from 10,000 to 21,000 people with PNH across North America and Europe, with as many as 1,700 new diagnoses across those regions each year.
 That equates to about 400 new PNH patients each year in the U.S. and about 80 each year in the U.K., with a total of nearly 5,000 people with PNH in the U.S. and nearly 1,000 in the U.K., based on population estimates from 2010 and 2011.

 - is not contagious.
 You cannot "catch" PNH from exposure to someone with the disease.

 - is not hereditary.
 You cannot inherit it from your parents or pass it on to your children.
 It is not known if people can have a genetic predisposition to bone marrow failure.

 - can appear at any age but is most commonly diagnosed in young adults, with a median age of about 35 to 42 years at diagnosis.